The application process for all APA-accredited internships in Professional Psychology is entirely on-line; details can

 Each year in early fall, the intern selection committee meets to review and discuss the criteria, program values and goals, and the selection process.
 Feedback sheets based on the APPI review and phone interview are developed.
-After application materials have been reviewed, potential interns are selected for a telephone interview.
+After application materials have been reviewed, potential interns are selected for a video or telephone interview.
 Significant attention is paid to how an applicant’s learning interests and needs match those offered by our training program.

 Initial screening of application materials are completed by mid-December.
 CAPS follows the APPIC voluntary notification date for interviews.
-Selected applicants will be invited to arrange a telephone interview in January.
-At least two members of the Selection Committee, in addition to the TD, participate in the phone interviews, which are approximately 45 minutes in length.
-CAPS utilizes phone interviews exclusively in an effort to minimize cost and hardship for applicants.
-Those who have been selected for a telephone interview are welcome to arrange a visit to CAPS BEFORE the rank date, to help in their decision-making.
+Selected applicants will be invited to arrange a video or phone interview in January.
+At least two members of the Selection Committee, in addition to the TD, participate in the video or phone interviews, which are approximately 45 minutes in length.
+CAPS utilizes video or phone interviews exclusively in an effort to minimize cost and hardship for applicants.
+Those who have been selected for a video or phone interview are welcome to arrange a visit to CAPS BEFORE the rank date, to help in their decision-making.
 In the interest of fairness, applicants’ interactions will be limited to staff and trainees who are not on the selection committee.

 Interviews are usually conducted in the second and third weeks of January.
-Follow-up contact with the Training Director via email or telephone is available to address any additional or specific questions that might arise.
+Follow-up contact with the Training Director via email or telephone or videochat is available to address any additional or specific questions that might arise.
 Confidential discussions on the internship experience can be scheduled with the interns who are not on the selection committee.
 Otherwise, CAPS will not initiate contact with any applicant until after the Match day.

 CAPS internship program receives an average of 90 applicants per year and phone interviews are extended to approximately 25 applicants.
 We typically match with applicants from the top third of our rank order list.